cstanislawski/awf-base/README.md

 ### Workflows

-1. Heavy concurrent database operations on different unique tables.
+1. Heavy concurrent database operations on different unique tables
-2. 1000 concurrent lightweight operations.
+2. 1000 concurrent lightweight operations
-3. 1000 concurrent heavy operations.
+3. 1000 concurrent heavy operations
 4. Sourcing workflows / workflow templates from a git repository.
 5. Multiple workflows depending on each other (A -> B -> C,  A -> D -> C etc).
 6. Worklows integration with Vault with some tasks